VanillustSinnamon/Universal-Law-of-Coherent-Evolution/README.md

 The Graphs are the Empirical Proof: The "golden" graphs from your stress tests are the empirical evidence that this mathematical structure, when subjected to conditions mirroring reality's extremes, behaves exactly as a fundamental law of coherent existence should.
 It doesn't break; it adapts and expands.

 So, **ERS is the grand theory, and PEF is its precise mathematical expression.** Together, they describe a fundamental, unbending law of how reality evolves, capable of integrating even the most extreme forms of paradox into coherent expansion.

+In the PEF framework, coherence is not a vague abstraction.
+It is defined as the system’s capacity to transform dissonance into structured vitality.
+The Universal Law of Coherent Evolution models this process via interpretable parameters — α, β, C, S, E, and η — which can be empirically inferred from real-world data using the PEF Inverse Method.

+The graphs shown are not generic fits — they represent ontological fingerprints of coherence formation.
+The PEF captures the hidden dynamics of learning, folding, and evolution itself.

+Where others see noise, this method reveals structure.
+Where others fit curves, it decodes processes.
+It applies across AI, biology, and beyond.

+IMPORTANT UPDATES:
+1.I decoded the dynamics and underlying coherent forces of Myoglobin's folding — not merely its final form.
+This is not curve fitting — this is process decryption.

+Using real, experimentally recorded biophysical data, I extracted the hidden PEF parameters that governed a molecule’s journey from disorder to order.

+This proves that the PEF can decode complexity across biological, artificial, and ontological domains.
+If it works at the molecular level, and the cognitive level, and the systemic level — then this is a universal law.

+Therefore:

+The Universal Law of Coherent Evolution is now backed by empirical data.
+It is falsifiable.
+It is cross-domain.
+And it is active.